Step 1: Should I rent or buy?

-But what if buying a house just isn’t for you?
-Let’s weigh up the pros and cons to buying and renting.
+Let’s weigh up the pros and cons of buying and renting.

 Owning vs borrowing

-Do you want the house to belong to you, or are you happy with living in a house owned by someone else?
+Do you want a place that belongs to you, or are you happy living in a house owned by someone else?

-Buying a house means that you can make whatever improvements you like, within reason.
+Buying a house means that you can make any improvements you like, within reason.